-To incorporate Lacework events into your existing workflow, Lacework can be configured to forward alerts to Splunk using an HTTP Event Collector.
+You can configure Lacework to forward alerts to Splunk using an HTTP Event Collector.

 Lacework forwards events to Splunk using a destination port of either 80 or 443.
-If you have Splunk configured to use another port, for example, 8088, you will need to setup port forwarding.
+If Splunk is configured to use another port, for example, 8088, you must set up port forwarding.

 - Navigate to Settings > Data Inputs.

 - In the HTTP Event Collector row, click + Add new.

 - On the Select Source page:

 - Provide a name for your token.

 - Optionally, override the default source name and provide a description.
 For example, "lacework_events" and "HEC for Lacework Events"